 Also, remove the shelves inside the refrigerator and keep them inside a soapy warm water created inside your kitchen sink.
 Start by first cleaning out your freezer.
 This is usually the place where you keep animal flesh and other perishable food items, so do not be surprised at the smell or what you might find once the ice is cleared out.

 Apply the same two-step cleaning process like we did with the kitchen cabinets.
-From my experience, the best disinfectant to use for cleaning the inside of your refrigerator is concentrated pine-sol added to water.
+From my experience, the right disinfectant to use for cleaning the inside of your refrigerator is concentrated pine-sol added to water.
 The smell of pine-sol is always exciting and conveys cleanliness more than any other disinfectant that I have tried in the past.

 After cleaning the inside of the refrigerator, now move to the outside, including the sides.
 If your fridge can be moved, I suggest you pull it out and also take a look at the back of it.
 Once you pull out your fridge what you find underneath might surprise you.